JaCaLla/obnk/README.md

 ## Domain Layer
+Domain layer is quite hard to deffine.
+It would be what is neither View nor Data layer component.
+For instance, if the app had implmented a Sequencer it would be placed in that folder.
+A Sequencer is a pattern that implements the app start up sequence, by using NSOperations.

 ## Data Layer
 Data layer is responsible for fetching data from any source (Network, DDBB, Files, UserDefaults, Keychain, ...), outside of this layer, nobody know the origin of data.
 This layer is implemented in XCode project folder called __DataLayer__